delca85/sample-app/README.md

 # Demo product frontend

-This is a fork of the Humanitec-tutorials repo.
+This is a fork of the Humanitec-tutorials repo that I use to test automation rules.

 ## Overview